 Dale Jenkins as of 2019

 In 1982 Dale married Melanie Romine.
 She is his earthly inspiration.
 Melanie’s dad is Gerald Romine who has preached at the Roanoke, AL church over 60 years.

 Dale is the minister of the Spring Meadows Church of Christ in Spring Hill, TN.
 He began his work there in 2007 and has been the only preacher for that congregation.
 The church began meeting with 40 people and grew to over 500 in attendance.

 Prior to Spring Meadows, Dale preached the previous 20 years at the Granny White church (now the Church of Christ in Green Hills) in Nashville and the Hamilton, AL congregation.

 Dale has authored and/or edited over 50 books and authored hundreds of published articles.
 He is a staff writer for BrotherhoodNews.org.
 He served for five years as the editor of 21st Century Christians adult material and writes adult VBS material for Promise Publications and the study books for Maywood Christian Camp.

-He is one of the founding partners of The Equip Network and a host on iPreach and MinistryGeek podcast.
+He is one of the founding partners of The Equip Network and hosted iPreach and MinistryGeek podcasts.

-Dale is the emcee for Challenge Youth Conference and Exposure Youth Camp.
+Dale is the emcee for Challenge Youth Conference, Exposure Youth Camp, and one of the emcees for Lads to Leaders.

 He conducts the Middle Tennessee Ministry Luncheon each month in Nashville, TN.